 As for the merchant, he used every means at his disposal—I even received a recommendation from the Ministry of Justice to drop the case—but I remained steadfast in demanding an accounting for the minors.
 Finally, I warned him that if he did not comply with my order and render an accounting within 24 hours, I would have him imprisoned.
 Once he realized there was no other alternative, he requested that we send a few officials to conduct an accounting.
 I sent four trustworthy clerks, and after a month of hard work they finally produced the records.
 The fortune the brother had amassed from the orphans’ inheritance was astronomical, and that was only what the clerks had managed to account for.
 I immediately revoked his guardianship and returned the properties to the minors.
 But God only knows how much of their inheritance he had already spent.

 In my opinion, an official who accepts a bribe to overlook an investigation commits a greater transgression than the solicitor of the bribe.

-In spite of these difficulties, Ostad Elahi persevered in government service for almost thirty years.
-He gradually rose through the ranks, from an Examining Magistrate in the District Courts to Head of the Public Prosecutor’s Office to Chief Judge of the Criminal Court of Appeals, the highest rank in the judiciary.
-Later, in reflecting on this period of his life and the influence that his profession had on his spiritual path, he concluded that a single year spent in the judiciary striving to accomplish his duty and render justice for the sake of divine contentment had provided him with more spiritual experience than the twelve years of consecutive asceticism he had engaged in during his adolescence and youth.
+In spite of these difficulties, Ostad Elahi persevered in government service for almost 30 years.
+He gradually rose through the ranks, from an Examining Magistrate in the District Courts to Head of the Public Prosecutor’s Office to Chief Judge of the Criminal Court of Appeals, the highest rank attainable in the judiciary.
+Later, in reflecting on this period of his life and the influence that his profession had on his spiritual path, he concluded that a single year spent in the judiciary striving to accomplish his duty and render justice for the sake of divine contentment had provided him with more spiritual experience than the 12 years of consecutive asceticism he had engaged in during his adolescence and youth.